Sleep Tracker Technology

 What information do sleep trackers provide?

-The sleep information that sleep trackers provide can vary widely, depending on what they measure.
+The information that sleep trackers provide can vary widely, depending on what they measure.
 Most new sleep trackers provide the following:

 • Sleep duration: how long the tracker thinks you slept for.